 You must provide some basic information to Pirate Ship.

-In order to access your account and pull your orders, you must grant them some access to your account (much like Foto Fuze if you have used it).
+In order to access your account and pull your orders, you must grant them some access to your account (much like Foto Fuze if you have used that integration).

 They will ask for a way to pay for the labels.
 (I have it set up much like EZ Pass and meter them out $20 at a time from my credit card.)